 Can you lend me money if I have a bad credit rating?

 Yes.
 Many of the lenders on our panel specialise in working with borrowers with bad credit ratings.
-Our job is to find the ones most suitable for you and your personal circumstances to find you a competitive and affordable loan offer.
+Our job is to find the ones most suitable for you and your personal circumstances in order to find you a competitive and affordable loan offer.

 As with anybody deciding whether they should take out a loan, you should not apply for a loan if you are not absolutely certain that you can comfortably meet each repayment on time and in full.

-If you are in debt and you are concerned about the level of debt you currently have, you should also not apply for further finance.
+If you're in debt and you are concerned about the level of debt you currently have, you should also not apply for further finance.
 You may wish to consider contacting one of the UK’s six major debt charities and organisations – here are links to them: StepChange, PayPlan, NationalDebtline, the Debt Advice Foundation, the Money Advice Service, and Citizens Advice..

 To apply for a loan, please click here.